Creative Nature Programme

 DRAWING FOR THE PLANET

-With drawing, one of the oldest forms of communication, at their core, the Did All The Animals Go? and Chimpanzee Community 2 environmental art projects offer young people the opportunity to learn about endangered and iconic species, whilst connecting with individuals animals through creating biro drawings.
-In collaboration with non-profit Drawing for the Planet, these projects foster a love for the natural world, increase awareness of the threats facing wildlife and encourage young people to take action.
+With drawing, one of the oldest forms of communication, at their core, the Where Did All The Animals Go?
+Chimpanzee Community and The Tiger’s Forest environmental art projects offer young people the opportunity to learn about endangered and iconic species, whilst connecting with individuals animals through creating biro drawings.
+In collaboration with non-profit Drawing for the Planet and other partners, these projects foster a love for the natural world, increase awareness of the threats facing wildlife and encourage young people to take action.

-Direct outreach for these projects are limited to schools in north east England, as well as a few partner schools overseas, please get in touch if your school would like to engage in the project through the legacy of resources created.
+Direct outreach for these projects are limited to schools in north east England, as well as a few partner schools overseas, but your school can engage in the project through the legacy of resources created.

 Find out more: